daradona10/milestone-project1/README.md

 # DARRAGH MARTIN PROJECT MILESTONE 1: GYM WEBSITE

-The deployed website can be accessed from:[here](https://daradona10.github.io/milestone-project1/)
+The deployed website can be accessed from: [here](https://daradona10.github.io/milestone-project1/)

-#MAIN GOAL FOR THIS WEBSITE
+# MAIN GOAL FOR THIS WEBSITE

 This website was set up for a new gym in town and to provide gym users with information on the gym, the facilities that are provided, the class timetables for people more interested in fitness classes instead and where exactly it is located.